jbimagine/Arcade_Game/README.md

 Right arrow to the right

 ```
-Navigate pass the enemies to get to the water and win the game.
-Option to restart after winning
+Winning and Losing the game
 ```

-You get three lives.
+Navigate pass the enemies to get to the water and win the game.
+Option to restart after winning You get three lives.
 If you run out the game will ask you if you want to restart
 ```
 ## Built With